thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Template.md

 # [DevOps P0] Improvement Plan: Submission Template

 Use this template to generate your own submission for the project.
 The template is already in Markdown and has space for you to provide your answers.
 Read the [Project Description](P0_Improvement_Plan.md) and the [Sample Submission](P0_Sample_Submission.md) for details and suggestions about how to complete your answers.
-Delete this paragraph before submitting your project.
+Before submitting your project, delete this paragraph and rename the file to **P0_FirstName_LastName** using your first and last names.

 ## Organization Snapshot